Your cart is currently empty

 Semi aniline leather

 Semi-aniline leather is made in a way that is similar to full aniline leather, but there is one big difference.
 The difference is that semi-aniline leather is made with semi-aniline dye with only a tiny amount of pigment.
-This means that the colour of the leather will be more even than with full aniline leather.
+This means that the color of the leather will be more even than with full aniline leather.
 Also, semi aniline leather keeps its natural markings while adding a thin layer of protection that makes it more resistant to stains and wear than full aniline leather.

 Due to how it looks, most high-end leather bags have a semi-aniline finish.
 Only some people like the most natural leather possible because it can be stiff and have different looks.
 But don't worry because a semi-aniline finish is a way to go in this case.